How to display embedded audio, video and other multimedia content in Posts Table Pro

 2. Add your audio or video embeds

-Next, you need to add the embedded audio or video file for each post or product that you wish to display in the table.
-Go to edit the post/product and add an embedded audio or video file (or other type of multimedia content) to the appropriate place.
+- Now, you need to add the embedded audio or video file for each post that you wish to display in the table.
+Go to edit the post and add an embedded audio or video file (or other type of multimedia content) to the appropriate place.
+Some tips:

 - If you are using the Gutenberg editor then you can use an Audio or Video block.